Blazehue/MedicalmgAnalysProto/TECHNICAL_DOCUMENTATION.md

 1. Launch the application: `python main.py`
 2. Load an image using File → Open or the Open button
-3. Select image type (X-ray or MRI) from the dropdown
+3. Select image type (X-ray or MRI) from the dropdown menu
-4. Process the image using the Process button
+4. Process the image using the Process button to apply preprocessing
 5. Analyze for abnormalities using the Analyze button
+6. Review detected abnormalities in the Abnormalities tab
-6. Generate a report using the Report button
+7. Generate a comprehensive report using the Report button
+8. Export reports and data using File → Export Report

 #### Batch Processing Mode